-- 7.6.1 The application site includes a number of mature trees.
-Policy DM6 of the Development Management Policies LDD advises that proposals for new development proposals are expected to retain as many trees and hedgerows as possible, particularly those of local amenity and nature conservation value and that development proposals should demonstrate that existing trees, hedgerows and woodlands will be safeguarded and managed during and after development. - 7.6.2 Having reviewed the application the Landscape Officer has verbally advised that a tree protection plan would be required in order to ensure the mature trees on site, particularly those within the play area, are protected during construction works.
+- 7.6.1 The application site includes a number of mature trees however there are no trees with a TPO on or near the site.
+Policy DM6 of the Development Management Policies LDD advises that proposals for new development proposals are expected to retain as many trees and hedgerows as possible, particularly those of local amenity and nature conservation value and that development proposals should demonstrate that existing trees, hedgerows and woodlands will be safeguarded and managed during and after development. - 7.6.2 Following their initial comments, the Landscape Officer has now made a site visit and has been able to confirm that the track will be wholly outside of the root protection area of all adjacent trees.
+As such the proposed development would not result in any harm to the long term health of any trees.
+A plan has been submitted indicating temporary fencing to protect the trees during construction and a condition will also be added to require this to be implemented and maintained during works.